QuiNovas/ec2-route53-registrar/README.rst

 Environment Variables
 ---------------------
 **DNS_NAME_PREFIX** Optional
-  The prefix to put before the AWS assigned DNS (public or private) name.
+  The prefix to put before the name.
 For example, if the instance's public DNS is ``ec2-3-81-42-180.compute-1.amazonaws.com`` , the zone is ``foo.bar.com`` and the prefix is ``my-prefix-``, then the resulting FQDN would be ``my-prefix-ec2-3-81-42-180.foo.bar.com``.
+  Defaults to the empty string.

+**DNS_NAME_SUFFIX** Optional
+  The suffix to put after the name.
+For example, if the instance's public DNS is ``ec2-3-81-42-180.compute-1.amazonaws.com`` , the zone is ``foo.bar.com`` and the suffix is ``-my-suffix``, then the resulting FQDN would be ``ec2-3-81-42-180-my-suffix.foo.bar.com``.
   Defaults to the empty string.

 **DNS_TTL** Optional